icon-project/community/guidelines/technical/software-development-guidelines.md

 - **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
 - **test**: Adding missing or correcting existing tests

-### Scope

-Scope is a section of the codebase, such as a package, as perceived by the person reading the changelog generated from commit messages.
-The list of supported scopes should be specified by the project.

 #### Version bumps

 Breaking changes append `!` to the type.